canonical/microceph/docs/how-to/configure-cephfs-mirroring.rst

   | primary_cluster     | /path/to/directory                 | idle   |            1 |             0 |             0 |
   +---------------------+---------------------------+--------+--------------+---------------+---------------+

-The status shows that there are 3 resources in the volume (vol), all with one snapshot synced to the configured remotes.
+The status shows that there are three resources in the volume (vol), all with one snapshot synced to the configured remotes.

 Disabling CephFS replication
 ---------------------------------